What is social listening?

 You can choose to collect data from the platforms you use as an organisation.
 Think of the social media channels you use to draw attention to your organisation or brand.

 You can also collect data from sources 'outside' your own platforms.
-For example, think of interactions on Twitter that are important to your organisation, but that are not directly aimed at your organisation.
+For example, think of interactions on Twitter/X that are important to your organisation, but that are not directly aimed at your organisation.
 The same goes for articles from news platforms, forums or blogs.

 Below is a schematic representation of the three levels at which social listening can be applied, for both profit and non-profit organisations.